 Support environmental projects

-While we work hard to reduce our negative impact on the environment, we can also try to increase the positive by supporting projects that enhance biodiversity, protect forests and support social justice.
+While we work hard to reduce our negative impact on the environment, we can also try to increase our positive impact by supporting projects that enhance biodiversity, protect forests, offer climate education and support social justice.

 This reflects a ‘contribution’ rather than an ‘offsetting’ model.

-Our research has found a number of problems with both the mindset and practicalities of offsetting.
-Contribution on the other hand, more honestly reflects the fact that we cannot ‘cancel out’ our emissions and protects our sector against green washing.
+Contribution on the other hand more honestly reflects the fact that we cannot ‘cancel out’ our emissions but that we can do more than reduction by supporting environmental projects.
+It also protects our sector against the greenwashing associated with offsetting.

-Good examples include, projects that reduce reliance on fossil fuels, address misinformation, support indigenous people or provide emergency relief for victims of climate change disasters
+Good examples include: projects that reduce reliance on fossil fuels, local biodiversity projects, climate education, supporting indigenous people (who protect 80% of all biodiversity) or provide emergency relief for victims of climate change disasters.

-✓ Choose local projects for greater accountability – and so staff and students can visit!
+✓ Choose local projects for greater accountability – and then staff and students can visit too!

 ✓ Understand contribution is not a substitute for reduction